brycie-boy/The_Cosmos/The five hinderances.md

 ## The five hinderances  #🧠

-The five hinderances are the principle obsticales of meditative development and thus must be removed for the mind to become collected and unified.
+The five hinderances are the principle obsticales of meditative development, that is [[Serenity]] and [[Insight]], and thus must be removed for the mind to become collected and unified.
 These include:

 - sensual desire
 - ill will